Naruto Uzumaki Cosplay

 5

-Images sourced from around the internet to help you get started.
+Images are sourced from around the internet to help you get started.
 Use the web clipper to build your own reference library.

 Build guide

-The build order that works: wig first, jacket second, accessories last.
 Buy the blonde wig early and confirm it actually spikes before you commit.
 White wigs spike easily but blonde ones vary a lot by brand.
 Once the wig is sorted, the jacket becomes the main project.
 Mock up the white collar trim in scrap fabric before you touch your good orange yardage.
 The collar is what reads Naruto from across the hall, so take your time getting the width and stitch line right.
 Reinforce the zipper area with lightweight interfacing because it takes stress every time you suit up.

 For the makeup, skip the temporary tattoos.
 They fade unevenly and look smudged by lunch.
 A fine-tip black eyeliner pen takes 30 seconds per side and stays sharp with a quick hit of setting spray.
 Three short horizontal lines on each cheek, half an inch below the eye, extending outward about an inch.
-Practice it twice and you'll nail it.
+Practice it twice and you will nail it.

 Components